8 interesting facts about autumn

 Their study found that 30 % of US centenarians born during 1880-1895 were born in the autumn months.

 The word equinox comes from the Latin equi (meaning equal) and nox (meaning night) accounting for the equinox marking the time when day and night are of equal length.

-We often notice the nights begin to draw in from this point as after the Autumn equinox, the night longer than the day, until this is reversed at the Spring equinox.
+We often notice the nights begin to draw in from this point as after the autumn equinox, the nights are longer than the days, until this is reversed at the spring equinox.

 6. A date for your diary - 24 September 2303

 Generally speaking, the autumn equinox always falls on either 22 or 23 September, but not quite always.